facet-lang/facet/README.md

-# Facet: a call-by-value functional language with algebraic effects, runners, quantitative type theory, and phasing
+# Facet: a call-by-value functional language with algebraic effects, runners, quantitative type theory, and staging

 ## Features